LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 This list of things-to-check-separately should come from experience.
 Keep track of the errors you make.
 Some people even keep an error log.
-What errors keep occuring?
+What errors keep occurring?
-Make entries in things-to-check-separately, so you will make scans checking for the specific thinsg you frequently slip up on.
+Make entries in things-to-check-separately, so you will make scans checking for the specific things that you frequently slip up on.

 This things-to-check-separately list, too, will evolve.
 Revise it occasionally.
 If Dr. Harrington does enough